 Prior to drilling it is advisable to warm up and stretch out.
 Do this prior to and after drilling or playing.

-When doing the drills make sure you are in a relaxed position, knees bend, slightly sitting, feet as wide as your shoulders, and paddle out in front of you at about 12-18 inches.
+When doing the drills make sure you are in a relaxed position, knees bent, slightly sitting, feet as wide as your shoulders, and paddle 12-18 inches out in front of you.
 Keep a slightly loose grip.
 Paddle follow through should be slow with the paddle face finishing above the net.
 Avoid tensing up (breathe and exhale between points).

 DRILLS: